DutchMaker/TTL-computer/Documentation/Blogs/02-Sequencer-Instruction-Decoder.md

 ### T-state counter
 State machine that keeps track of instruction T-states.
 Instructions can have a maximum of 16 T-states so we use a 4 bit binary counter (74161).

-### ROM bank counter
+### _Data byte_ counter
 Instructions are translated to a maximum of 48 control lines and the state of these lines are stored in the control ROM.
-Because the ROM stores 8 bits per address, we need to read from 6 sequential addresses to come up with the 48 bit word for the control lines.
+Because the ROM stores one byte (8 bits) per address, we need to read a byte from 6 sequential addresses to come up with the 48 bit word for the control lines.
-The _ROM bank counter_ (74161 binary counter) result is used during composition of the current ROM memory address.
-We are using only 3 of the counter bits for this purpose.
+The _data byte counter_ (74161 binary counter) result is used during composition of the current ROM memory address.
+We are using only 3 bits of this counter for this purpose.

 ### Shift registers